“There may be no place like home,

 2. Buying food

 Food is everywhere in China.
-Especially in the bigger cities you will never have to search a long time to find a restaurant.
-When travelling through China, you should be more surprised when there’s no food in your immediate surroundings.
-On the train, on the platforms, and even in the most remote corners of a city you can find street vendors selling street food.
-There are many horror stories going around about the street food in China, and about that there’s only one sound advice I can give you:
+Especially in the bigger cities, you will never have to search for a long time to find a restaurant.
+When traveling through China, you should be more surprised when there’s no food in your immediate surroundings.
+On the train, on the platforms, and even in the most remote corners of a city, you can find street vendors selling street food.
+There are many horror stories going around about the street food in China, and about that, there’s only one sound advice I can give you:

 - Only buy food that is prepared while you’re waiting.
 This will give you the best idea of whether it’s safe to eat or not.